xinychen/transdim/README.md

 Tasks and Challenges
 --------------

+> **Missing data are there, whether we like it or not.
+The really interesting question is how we deal with incomplete data.**

 - **Missing data imputation**

   - Random missing (**RM**): Each sensor lost their observations at completely random. (★★★)